 #4 Misjudging the Home Office Tax Deduction

 There are two ways to calculate the home office deduction.
 One is more complicated, has to be partially recaptured if you turn a profit when you sell your home, and can pique the IRS’ interest in your return.
-But it also can give you a larger deduction than the simpler method.
+But it can also give you a larger deduction than the simpler method.

 If you don't care to claim actual costs, which you do under the more complicated method, you can use the simplified home office deduction.
-If you’re eligible, you can deduct $5 per square foot up to 300 feet of office space, or up to $1,500 per year.
+If you’re eligible, you can deduct $5 per square foot for up to 300 feet of office space, or up to $1,500 per year.